yusen-luan/tp/docs/DeveloperGuide.md

 **Step 3.** `DeleteCommandParser` parses the arguments:
 - Checks if `s/` prefix is present in the input
+- Validates that both preamble (index) and student ID prefix are not present simultaneously
+- If both are present: Throws `ParseException` with message "Conflicting parameters detected.
+Please use either index or student ID — not both."
 - If prefix present: Extracts student ID using `ParserUtil#parseStudentId()`, creates `DeleteCommand(studentId)`
 - If no prefix: Parses argument as index using `ParserUtil#parseIndex()`, creates `DeleteCommand(index)`